astropy/astropy/docs/modeling/models.rst

 parameter sets is stored in an attribute `~astropy.modeling.Model.param_dim`.

-Parametric models also store a flat array of all parameter values.
+Fittable models also store a flat array of all parameter values.
 When fitting, this array is directly modified by a subclass of `~astropy.modeling.fitting.Fitter`, in turn updating all of the model's parameter values simultaneously.
 When fitting nonlinear models, the values of